percona/pmm-doc/docs/details/victoria-metrics.md

 [VictoriaMetrics](https://victoriametrics.github.io/) is a third-party monitoring solution and time-series database that replaced Prometheus in [PMM 2.12.0](../release-notes/2.12.0.md).

+!!! caution alert alert-warning "Important"
+    It is recommended to use the latest released version of VictoriaMetrics for your PMM instance.
+This ensures all the bug fixes are taken care of, and you can access the latest features of VictoriaMetrics.

 ## Push/Pull modes

 VictoriaMetrics metrics data can be both 'pushed' to the server and 'pulled' by the server.
 When setting up services, you can decide which mode to use.